comparing-landscapes/comparing-landscapes.github.io/index.md

 - Go to the Github repository [here](https://github.com/comparing-landscapes/comparing-landscapes.github.io)
 - If you have questions, write an email to [Dr Giulia Grisot](mailto:giulia.grisot@uni-bielefeld.de)
-- Find out more about our research [here](https://mountain-sentiment.github.io)
+- Find out more about our research in the [SFB1288 project E06](https://www.uni-bielefeld.de/sfb/sfb1288/projektbereiche/e06/) and the [project 'high mountains' funded by the Swiss National Science Foundation ](https://mountain-sentiment.github.io)